 Presenters may submit proposals for individual papers, symposium, panel, or alternative session presentations.
 PLEASE NOTE: In order to be consistent with the proposal submission portal utilized by AESA and most academic associations, the definitions of “Panel” and Symposium” have been adjusted this year.

 Individual paper- An individual paper submission is a single paper with one or more co-authors.
 The Program Chair groups individual papers into sessions with other papers that have similar themes or topics.
 In individual paper sessions, authors present abbreviated versions of their papers, followed by comments/critique if there is a discussant, and audience discussion.

-Panel discussion- A panel discussion is a group presentation around a particular topic or area of inquiry.
+Symposium- A symposium is a group presentation around a particular topic or area of inquiry.
 Although presenters may bring papers to discuss, the emphasis of this kind of session is group discussion.
-Chair should be identified by the session organizer.
+The Chair should be identified by the session organizer.

 Alternative session- Alternative sessions do not fit neatly into any of the above categories.
 Alternative sessions can be framed as working groups, town halls, performances, structured poster sessions, video and multimedia presentations or other formats.

 Information About All Academic and Submitting Your Proposal